-Thank you for your interest in the Outdoor Outreach Leadership Program.
-Each year, students 16-20 years-old from Outdoor Outreach (OO) programs are eligible to apply for participation on a twelve-week leadership training program in which they learn the skills and components towards being an Outdoor Outreach Instructor as well as leaders within their communities.
-There is no cost for participants and acceptance to the program is highly competitive.
+Thank you for your interest in the Outdoor Outreach Summer Leadership Program.
+Each year, students 16-20 years-old from Outdoor Outreach (OO) programs are eligible to apply for participation in an eight-week leadership training program in which they learn the skills and components of being an Outdoor Outreach Instructor, of being leaders within the Outdoor Industry, and of being leaders within their communities.
+There is no cost for participants and acceptance to the summer program is highly competitive.

 What does it mean to be a Leadership Participant?
 It means that you are actively working towards learning and performing at a proficient level in the outdoor activities offered by Outdoor Outreach.
-It means demonstrating sound Risk Management decisions while being held to the expectations of a professional in the outdoor education industry.
+It means demonstrating sound risk management decisions and being held to the expectations of a professional in the outdoor industry.
 These expectations include arriving to work on time, communicating in a timely and effective manner, respecting students and staff, modeling professionalism in the outdoors, attending trainings and meetings, and furthering the vision and mission of Outdoor Outreach.
 Acceptance onto our Leadership Program does not equal employment at Outdoor Outreach.

 Participants safely learn how to instruct a range of outdoor recreation activities in a variety of parks, beaches, and open space areas including, but not limited to:

 Torrey Pines State Reserve